beancount/beanbuff/beanbuff/data/instrument.md

   a futures instrument, includes the calendar month (and is normalized to include the decade as well).

+- `expcode: Optional[str]`: The expiration date of an option.
+If this is an option on a future, the corresponding option expiration code, e.g. `LOM21` for `/CLM21`.

 - `expiration: Optional[datetime.date]`: The expiration date of an option.
 If this is an option on a future, this may not be present and need be inferred separately (insert it if you have it).

-- `expcode: Optional[str]`: The expiration date of an option.
-If this is an option on a future, the corresponding option expiration code, e.g. `LOM21` for `/CLM21`.

 - `putcall: Optional[str]`: If an option, `CALL` or `PUT`

-- `strike: Optional[str]`: The strike price of an option (Decimal).
+- `strike: Optional[Decimal]`: The strike price of an option (Decimal).

 - `multiplier: int`: A multiplier for the contract, i.e., the contract size.